 Dutch students that have followed the 5 ECTS Course Europees Recht (BA II) will not receive credits for this course due to the material overlap.

-Background in law, preferably students are familiar with the basics of EU law (institutions, treaties, general principles)
+Background in law, preferably students familiar with the basics of EU law (institutions, treaties, general principles)

 Sufficient command of English (IELTS 6.5 or higher)

-The EU internal market is at the very heart of the European integration process.
-It comprises an area where the free movement of goods, persons, services and capital is ensured.
-The fundamental freedoms will be studied through case-law of the European courts and their daily impact will be discussed: what are the consequences for natural and legal persons within the EU and how can their rights be protected?
-Can you establish yourself as a lawyer in other EU-Member States, can your family join, can your children get study grants?
-What are the rules behind French cheese, Belgian chocolate, Spanish wine and Swedish bread?
-These are just some of the issues which will be dealt with throughout this course.
-Students will acquire knowledge of EU substantive law and will learn to work with the EU treaties and secondary EU legislation.
-Students will learn to read and analyse cases from the Court of Justice of the European Union (CJEU) and study some of its most important judgments
+The EU internal market is at the very heart of European integration.
+It comprises an area where goods, persons, services and capital circulate freely.
+This course studies these four fundamental freedoms.
+The free movement of goods, persons, services and capital will be addressed primarily through the case-law of the European Court of Justice.
+This course will specifically focus on the rights that natural and legal persons derive from internal market freedoms and how these can be enforced.
+How can you establish yourself as a lawyer in other EU Member States, can your family join, can your children get study grants?
+Can you sell a product manufactured in one Member State in another Member State?
+Through exercises and class discussions, students will get a practical grasp of EU substantive law and will learn to work with the EU treaties, case law and EU legislation.
+Students will learn to read and analyse cases of the European Court of Justice.

 Objectives of the course